 Fulton County COVID-19 Update

-Fulton County Health Center is closely monitoring the Coronavirus (COVID-19) outbreak and working with the Fulton County Health Department, Ohio Department of Health, and following guidance from the Centers for Disease Control and Prevention (CDC).
-If you think you are exhibiting symptoms associated with Coronavirus (COVID-19) (fever, cough and shortness of breath), please call your primary care provider.
+Fulton County Health Center continues to monitor the Coronavirus (COVID-19) outbreak and is working with the Fulton County Health Department, Ohio Department of Health, and following guidance from the Centers for Disease Control and Prevention (CDC).
+If you think you are exhibiting symptoms associated with Coronavirus (COVID-19) (fever, cough and shortness of breath), please contact your primary care provider.
 If you do not have a primary care provider you may call the Fulton County Health Department at 419-337-0915 Monday through Friday from 8:00 AM – 4:30 PM.
-If you have questions regarding Coronavirus (COVID-19), please call the Ohio Department of Health’s phone line that they have setup for questions at 1-833-4-ASK-ODH (1-833-427-5634).
+If you have other questions regarding Coronavirus (COVID-19), please call the Ohio Department of Health’s phone line that they have setup for questions at 1-833-4-ASK-ODH (1-833-427-5634).
 To find out more about COVID testing at FCHC, click on the COVID Testing tab under FCHC Information below.

 • For information on how to register for the COVID-19 vaccine, click here.